Jesen-BT/IWE/README.md

 # IWE
-Incremental Weighted Ensemble for Data Streams with Concept Drift
+The source code of paper "Incremental Weighted Ensemble for Data Streams with Concept Drift"